We use some essential cookies to make our site work, and some additional cookies to provide a great experience.

 Online will providers provide testators with the tools to write their own wills.
 These services do not include execution of the will documentation; it is the testator’s responsibility to print it off and arrange for its execution in accordance with the applicable laws.

-If you die without a will, your estate will pass according to the rules of intestacy.
-If you married or in a civil partnership with your partner, they will either get all of your personal property, the first £270,000 of your estate and half of the remaining estate, or all of your personal property and the entirety of your estate with interest from the date of your death, based on whether you have living descendants or not respectively.
+If you are married or in a civil partnership, but don’t have any children, then the entirety of your estate will pass to the surviving spouse or civil partner.
 If you are not married to or in a civil partnership with your partner, they cannot inherit under the rules of intestacy and can only apply to a court for a financial provision.

 The original versions of legal documents, such as wills are the only legally binding versions.
 Scans, photocopies and computer records are not legally valid because they don’t have the original signatures on them.
 That is why most wills will usually be found at people’s homes, but they can also be stored by professionals or the Probate Service.